 Bioinformatics - Projects

-As sequencing costs continue to drop it has become relatively easy to acquire the genome sequence of prokaryotic organisms.
+It has become relatively easy to acquire the genome sequence of prokaryotic organisms.
 However, there are still few options available for doing systematic, complete annotation of the whole genome using a robust annotation pipeline.
-Funded by the National Institute of General Medical Sciences, the IGS Analysis Engine provides comprehensive annotation services along with all underlying search data as well as tools for visualization and (optional) manual curation.
+The IGS Analysis Engine provides comprehensive automated annotation along with all underlying search data as well as tools for visualization and (optional) manual curation.
 In addition to single genome annotation, we also offer comparative analysis of multiple genomes with an associated visualization tool.
 These services are provided on a fee-for-service basis.